microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/faq/edit_save.rst

 If I make an edit and immediately close the application, occasionally my edit is lost - why?
 ============================================================================================

-Office Online applications send edits from the browser to the server as often as possible.
-However, this process is not instantaneous and can be influenced by many factors including network latency and quality.
+|wac| applications send edits from the browser to the server as often as possible.
+However, this process is
+not instantaneous and can be influenced by many factors including network latency and quality.

-Office Online displays the save status in the bottom status bar:
+|wac| displays the save status in the bottom status bar:

 ..  figure:: /images/saved_to.png
     :alt: An image showing the 'Saved to...'
-UI in Office Online.
+UI in Office.

     The 'Saved to...'
 UI for OneDrive